gidven/saxo-openapi-guide/docs/updates/release-notes/index.md

-# Guide to the Release Notes
+article_title: Guide to the Release Notes